Comparative analysis of critical regions: The renormalized quark-meson model under Polyakov loop, quark back-reaction, and vector interaction effects: Results and Discussion

-\subsection{Comparing RQM model critical regions with results of Ref.\cite{schafwag12}}
+\subsection{Comparing RQM model critical regions with results of Ref. \cite{schafwag12}}

-Recall that after adding the quark one-loop vacuum fluctuations to the effective potential of the QM model,~several studies ~\cite{guptiw,chatmoh1,vkkr12,schafwag12} have used the curvature masses of the mesons to fix the model parameters.~Since the curvature masses incorporate the quark one-loop vacuum corrections in the meson self energies only at the zero momentum,~the curvature mass based parameter fixing become inconsistent in the above studies of the quark meson/Polyakov quark meson with the vacuum term (QMVT/PQMVT) model.~Recent two and 2+1 flavor RQM/RPQM model studies \cite{RaiTiw22,raiti23,vkkr23,skrvkt24} with the consistent on-shell renormalized parameters,~have shown that the calculated shift,~in the position of the CEP to the lower right corner in the $\mu-T$ plane of the phase diagram,~is quite large due to the overestimation of the effect of quark one-loop corrections in the above mentioned QMVT/PQMVT model studies.~Therefore it is important to compare below the earlier reported shape and size of the critical regions around the CEP in the 2+1 flavor curvature mass parametrized QMVT/PQMVT model study of the Schaefer et.al. \cite{schafwag12},~with the spread of the critical regions around the CEP of the 2+1 flavor RQM/RPQM model in the present work when the $m_{\sigma}=400$ MeV and the Log form of Polyakov-loop potential is considered with the $T_{0}=270$ MeV for the Pure Yang-Mills $SU_{c}(3)$ gauge theory .~The critical regions around the CEP of the QMVT and RQM will be compared first in the following.
+Recall that after adding the quark one-loop vacuum fluctuations to the effective potential of the QM model,~several studies ~\cite{guptiw,chatmoh1,vkkr12,schafwag12} have used the curvature masses of the mesons to fix the model parameters.~Since the curvature masses incorporate the quark one-loop vacuum corrections in the meson self energies only at the zero momentum,~the curvature mass based parameter fixing become inconsistent in the above studies of the quark meson/Polyakov quark meson with the vacuum term (QMVT/PQMVT) model.~Recent two and 2+1 flavor RQM/RPQM model studies \cite{RaiTiw22,raiti23,vkkr23,skrvkt24} with the consistent on-shell renormalized parameters,~have shown that the calculated shift,~in the position of the CEP to the lower right corner in the $\mu-T$ plane of the phase diagram,~is quite large due to the overestimation of the effect of quark one-loop corrections in the above mentioned QMVT/PQMVT model studies.
+Therefore, it is important to compare the shape and size of the critical regions around the CEP reported by Schaefer et al. \cite{schafwag12} with those obtained in the present work.
+Specifically, we compare the earlier 2+1 flavor curvature mass-parameterized QMVT/PQMVT model against our 2+1 flavor RQM/RPQM model.
+For a direct comparison, both models employ \(m_\sigma = 400\) MeV and a logarithmic Polyakov-loop potential with \(T_0 = 270\) MeV for the pure Yang-Mills \(SU_c(3)\) gauge theory.